meezio/apicore/docs/index.rst

     * i18n HTTP response messages.
     * Add namespace for cache
-    * Configure using command line argument and environnement variables which override configuration file making it optional.
+    * Configure using command line argument and environnement variables which override configuration file and making it optional.
     * Use API Specification and json schemas to validate JSON data
     * Access Control Policies engine
-    * MongoDB helper
+    * MongoDB helpers
     * Extensible notification system (using mail, Firebase, SMS, ...)